NikhilManjunath/Forest_Fire_Pred_ML/README.md

 # Forest Fire Prediction using Machine Learning

-This repository contains a comprehensive machine learning pipeline for predicting forest fire occurrences based on meteorological data.
+This repository contains a machine learning pipeline for predicting forest fire occurrences based on meteorological data.

 ## Project Overview